Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

 Group Disability Insurance plans also often take into account disability payments or benefits that an employee may receive from other sources, like Social Security Disability Insurance (SSDI) or workers’ compensation.
 Generally, policies are constructed so that the amount of employee income that is covered is reduced by the amounts payable by other sources, so that the employee doesn’t end up receiving more compensation while disabled than while actively working.

 Typically, you will find that there are two types of Disability Insurance available in the market as an employer.
 These two forms of Disability Insurance are based primarily on the projected length of time of the disability, and as such are called short-term disability and long-term disability.

 Short-Term Disability Insurance

 This type of insurance will cover an employee who suffers an illness or injury that renders him or her disabled and unable to work.
-Short-Term Disability, or STD as it is commonly referred to, will cover a portion of the employee’s lost wages or income.
+Short-term disability (STD) will cover a portion of the employee’s lost wages or income.
 Typically, this is a fixed percentage of your employee’s income.
 For example, STD may cover 60% of an employee’s income.
 STD is used primarily to protect the employee with income protection.

 - An unexpected disabling injury

 - Pregnancy or birth of a child

 - Prolonged sickness